wellbehavedsoftware/rzbackup/README.md

 ### Decrypt

 This is mostly useful for debugging.
-It allows you to show the decrypted contents of any component file in a ZBackup repository.
+It allows you to show the decrypted contents of any backup, index or bundle file in a ZBackup repository.

 ```sh
 rzbackup-decrypt REPOSITORY PASSWORD-FILE ENCRYPTED-FILE > OUTPUT-FILE